 The Cedar River as we left Cedar Rapids for the last time.

 One last corn field.
-The Union Pacific is running our train at track speed.
+The Union Pacific was running our train at track speed.

-The train crossed the Wapsipinicon River before we dropped down the grade to Clinton where we did a five minute pilot crew change.
+The train crossed the Wapsipinicon River before dropping down the grade to Clinton where we stopped for a five minute pilot crew change.

 The train curved to cross the Mississippi River into Illinois.

 The Mississippi River.
-Our box lunches were passed out and consumed.
+Our boxed lunches were passed out and consumed.